Parameters by theme

 Sorting results

 Rather than simply reviewing granular stories.
 Similar to the Timeseries endpoint, you may be interested in seeing themes and patterns over time that aren't immediately apparent when looking at individual documents.
 The Trends endpoint allows you to see the most frequently recurring entities, concepts or keywords that appear in articles that meet your search criteria.
-This enables you to generalise the data and make high level assertions about content.
+This enables you to generalize the data and make high-level assertions about content.

 For more information on Trends, please read the API Endpoints section of our documentation.